LalithShiyam/QIMP-tools/3D-Unet-Keras/Readme.md

-# 3D-Unet: patched based 3D U-net for medical images segmentation
+# 3D-Unet: patched based Keras implementation for medical images segmentation

 3D-Unet pipeline is a computational toolbox (python-Keras) for segmentation using neural networks.